← qsimeon.github.io

 Decoding Brain Signals on the Edge

-Team MindMeld built a real-time neural decoder for 1024-channel ECoG recordings under strict edge hardware constraints — and finished 22.5 points ahead of second place.
+Team MindMeld built a real-time neural decoder for 1024-channel ECoG recordings, optimized for edge hardware constraints.
+Final score: 91.7/100, 22.5 points clear of second place.

 91.7